Mindfulness-Based Cognitive Therapy Group

 If you are seeing a counseling at Caltech's Counseling Services, this class should probably take the place of your individual therapy this term.
 In cases where you and your therapist agree that it would make sense to do both concurrently, you will need to give consent for the class facilitator to communicate with your individual therapist for the duration of the class.
 If you're seeing a community therapist, you'll need to let them know that you plan to attend the group, and I'll need to ask for your consent to coordinate care with them.

 There is a significant out-of-class expectation for daily mindful awareness practice - usually about 30 minutes every day.
 Most of the gains from the class will take place during these periods of private individual practice.
-This is a lot to ask - and the feedback from the Caltech students has indicated that it's both doable and worth the effort.
+This is a lot to ask - and the feedback from Caltech students has consistently indicated that it's both doable and worth the effort.

 There is no cost to attend, and no insurance is involved.